 - The Application Deadline

-Although most students won’t be worrying about handing in their UCAS applications just yet, for Oxbridge and most medicine, dentistry and veterinary applicants, the deadline for applying is just around the corner: 15th October this year at 6pm UK time (in case you’ve forgotten!)
+Although most students won’t be worrying about handing in their UCAS applications just yet, for Cambridge Immerse and most medicine, dentistry and veterinary applicants, the deadline for applying is just around the corner: 15th October this year at 6pm UK time (in case you’ve forgotten!)
 For all other applicants, the deadline is 15th January 2018, unless you’re applying for certain art and design courses, where the deadline is 24 March 2018.
 Write that one down, because there are no guarantees that universities will accept late applications (it’s worth a go if you are late though!)

 - How many preferences do I have and do they have to be for the same course?

 On your UCAS form, you can choose up to five university courses: they do not have to be of the exact same course.
 There is no preference order, and your universities will not be able to see where else you applied.
 For medicine, dentistry, veterinary medicine and veterinary science, you can only apply for a maximum of four courses in these subjects.

 For Cambridge Immerse, you can only apply to one course at either the University of Oxford and Cambridge for one application year, so choose wisely!
 If you know that you will want to take a gap year after your A-levels, make sure you check beforehand if your university offers deferred entry for your course.

 If you do apply for the same course at different universities, it will make writing your personal statement much easier, as you will be able to show that you are really passionate about that particular subject.
 If you want to apply for joint honours, or for lots of different courses, you will have to be a bit more strategic about how you write your personal statement, as you only get to submit one.